What Does Amazon Aid Do?

 Many of you have been asking what Amazon Aid does and what you can do to help.

-Our award-winning projects have been seen on 5 continents and have been an inspiration for global policy change, including being an impetus for the creation of CINCIA a scientific and educational research center in the Peruvian Amazon, as one of three major projects picked by the US Government to be showcased at COP 20, and through the world premiere of Amazon Aid’s Anthem for the Amazon in Spanish at COP 21 in Paris.
+Our award-winning projects have been seen on 5 continents and have been an inspiration for global policy change, including being an impetus for the creation of CINCIA, a scientific and educational research center in the Peruvian Amazon; as one of three major projects picked by the US Government to be showcased at COP 20; and through the world premiere of Amazon Aid’s Anthem for the Amazon in Spanish at COP 21 in Paris.

 As the Amazon becomes more compromised, Amazon Aid is even more dedicated to our mission of educating global audiences about the destruction of this critical ecosystem.
-The root cause of today’s Amazon fires is the rapid deforestation for mining, ranching, and farming.
-Amazon Aid is at the forefront of combatting one of the worst types of deforestation in the world-illegal and unregulated artisanal and small-scale gold mining (ASGM).
-Our award-winning film “River of Gold” documents the apocalyptic destruction of the Amazon through ASGM, which not only destroys and burns the forests, but uses mercury in the process.
+A root cause of the recent Amazon fires is from the heating of our world and the rapid deforestation from mining, oil and gas, ranching, and farming.

+Today, Amazon Aid is at the forefront of combatting one of the worst types of deforestation in the Amazon; illicit and unregulated artisanal and small-scale gold mining (ASGM).
+Our powerful award-winning film “River of Gold” documents the apocalyptic destruction of the Amazon through unregulated and illicit small scale gold mining (ASGM), which not only destroys and burns the forests, but uses mercury in the process.
 ASGM is responsible for being the number one source of mercury pollution in the world.
 Mercury is a neurotoxin that causes a lower IQ, organ damage and in some cases a shortened lifespan.
-In the Amazon it is estimated that 100 tons of mercury is released into the atmosphere yearly, poisoning the environment, the peoples, and the plant and animal species.
+Most people have no idea of where their gold comes from.
+On average, it takes 20 tons of earth in the Amazon to produce one gold wedding band.

 There is a window now for saving the Amazon.
 Join Amazon Aid in being part of the growing voice to protect the Amazon and help save our planet.

 We are stronger TOGETHER.